 5Then Boaz said to his servant who was in charge of the reapers, ‘To whom does this young woman belong?’
 6The servant who was in charge of the reapers answered, ‘She is the Moabite who came back with Naomi from the country of Moab.
 7She said, “Please let me glean and gather among the sheaves behind the reapers.”
 So she came, and she has been on her feet from early this morning until now, without resting even for a moment.’

 8 Then Boaz said to Ruth, ‘Now listen, my daughter, do not go to glean in another field or leave this one, but keep close to my young women.
 9Keep your eyes on the field that is being reaped, and follow behind them.
 I have ordered the young men not to bother you.
 If you get thirsty, go to the vessels and drink from what the young men have drawn.’
 10Then she fell prostrate, with her face to the ground, and said to him, ‘Why have I found favour in your sight, that you should take notice of me, when I am a foreigner?’
 11But Boaz answered her, ‘All that you have done for your mother-in-law since the death of your husband has been fully told me, and how you left your father and mother and your native land and came to a people that you did not know before.
 12May the Lord reward you for your deeds, and may you have a full reward from the Lord, the God of Israel, under whose wings you have come for refuge!’

-5 Your steadfast love, O Lord, extends to the heavens,
+5 Your love, O Lord, reaches to the heavens, *

 9 Let love be genuine; hate what is evil, hold fast to what is good; 10love one another with mutual affection; outdo one another in showing honour.
 11Do not lag in zeal, be ardent in spirit, serve the Lord.
 12Rejoice in hope, be patient in suffering, persevere in prayer.
 13Contribute to the needs of the saints; extend hospitality to strangers.